-Another pricing strategy aiming to reduce emissions, kilometres driven, and improve air quality is carbon pricing.
-A price placed on carbon encourages travellers to use vehicle fuel types that pollute and cost less per mile or kilometre of travel.
-The idea behind carbon tax can be easily explained with an example of electric vehicles.
+Another pricing strategy aiming to reduce emissions, kilometers driven, and improve air quality is carbon pricing.
+A price placed on carbon encourages travelers to use vehicle fuel types that pollute and cost less per mile or kilometer of travel.
+The idea behind carbon tax can be easily explained with an example of EVs.

-To better understand the mechanisms of carbon pricing, let's consider a standard Toyota Camry and Model 3 Tesla with the following annual fuelling costs: \$950 for Toyota Camry and \$500 for Tesla (Figure 10.11).
+To better understand the mechanisms of carbon pricing, let's consider a standard Toyota Camry and Model 3 Tesla with the following annual fuel costs: \$950 for Toyota Camry and \$500 for Tesla (Figure 10.11).